 - Once its done baking, place the angel food cake pan upside down on a cooling rack.
 Let the cake cool completely while the pan is inverted.
 Once your cake is fully cooled it’s ready to be glazed!

 - In the bowl of a stand mixer with the paddle attachment (or with a hand mixer), beat the cream cheese and butter until the consistency is smooth and creamy.

 - Add in the powdered sugar, vanilla extract, Grand Mariner, lemon juice and salt.
 Mix on low speed for a half minute.
 Increase the speed and beat the citrus glaze for another two minutes.
 If you’d prefer a thicker consistency (like a frosting), add in a bit more powdered sugar.

 - Use egg whites that are at room temperature.
 You’ll get a smoother product and they’ll whip up much quicker!

 - During the folding process, use an extra-large mixing bowl so you have enough space to work with.
 Otherwise, you’ll end up with a big mess on your countertop!

 - To create beautiful citrus pinwheels, slice off the peels of 1/4-inch-thick fruit slices.
 Sprinkle each fruit slice with granulated sugar, and using your fingertips gently rub the sugar in.
 This will give your citrus pinwheels a light sparkle and also help prevent the citrus slices from being too juicy when placed on top of the angel food cake.

-Keywords: angel food cake, light dessert
+Keywords: angel food cake, angel food cake recipe, citrus glaze

 SPONGE CAKE RECIPE > PIN IT TO PINTEREST